-MADISON -- The Wisconsin Department of Health Services and local officials announced on Friday, March 20 that there are now 216 confirmed cases of the coronavirus in the state.
+MADISON -- The Wisconsin Department of Health Services and local officials announced on Friday, March 20 there are now 216 confirmed cases of the novel coronavirus in the state.
 To date, there have been 3,455 tests for COVID-19 that have come back negative, according to state officials.

 There have been three deaths in the state as of Friday morning.
-The Milwaukee County Medical Examiner’s office on Friday said they are investigating the death of a 66-year-old man from complications of COVID-19.
+The Milwaukee County Medical Examiner’s Office (MCMEO) on Friday said they are investigating the death of a 66-year-old man from complications of COVID-19.
 The man was a Milwaukee resident and had been hospitalized for several days prior to his death.
 The first death was a male in his 50s from Fond du Lac County.
 The second death was a male in his 90s from Ozaukee County.

 "Unfortunately, this number is expected to rise -- and things will get worse before they get better," Gov. Tony Evers said.
 "Our hearts go out to the families and communities mourning these loved ones."